-18. Are clinical directors who also provide behavior consultation services or mobile therapy services required to receive supervision?
+16. Are clinical directors who also provide behavior consultation services or mobile therapy services required to receive supervision?

 If a clinical director has a caseload, they should make arrangements to have peer supervision by an individual who meets the regulatory requirements to provide supervision.
-If the clinical director does not carry a caseload but will provide MT, BC, BA or BC-ABA services when an individual who normally provides MT, BC, BA or BC-ABA services is unavailable, the IBHS agency should develop a policy and procedure to outline the circumstances when the clinical director will provide direct services and how the clinical director will seek peer supervision/consultation when the clinical director is providing direct services.
+If the clinical director does not carry a caseload but will provide mobile therapy, behavior consultation, behavior analytic or behavior consultation-ABA services when an individual who normally provides these services is unavailable, the IBHS agency should develop a policy and procedure to outline the circumstances when the clinical director will provide direct services and how the clinical director will seek peer supervision/consultation when the clinical director is providing direct services.
 At a minimum this should include the name of the individual who will conduct the peer supervision, confirmation that the individual who provides peer supervision meets the qualifications of a clinical director, and the method, frequency and duration of the supervision.
 The policy and procedure will be reviewed by OMHSAS as part of licensing.

-19. Does documentation of group supervision need to be copied and included in every individual's personnel file?
+17. Does documentation of group supervision need to be copied and included in every individual's personnel file?
 Or can one document be maintained in the agency's file?